 In Poetics, Aristotle uses hamartia to describe the downfall of a tragic hero, not as the result of blatant wickedness, but because of an error in judgment.
 It refers to a tragic error or misjudgment, not moral depravity.

-It suggests that sin, at its root, is not merely rebellion; it is misperception.
+This adds another layer of meaning, and is incredibly enlightening.
+It suggests that sin, at its root, is not merely rebellion; it’s misperception.
 It’s seeing wrongly.

 Sin can be understood as a failure to rightly perceive: